spencerdavidii/Microsoft-Azure-Security-Role-Based-Access-Control-Lab/README.md

 ### Objectives
 - Built and documented a hands-on lab using Microsoft Entra ID (formerly Azure AD) to create and manage user identities, security groups, and role assignments—demonstrating core identity and access management skills in a cloud-based environment.
+- Create a Senior Admins group containing the user account of Nathan Johnson as its member.
+- Create a Junior Admins group containing the user account of Isabel Garcia as its member.
+- Create a Service Desk group containing the user account of Dylan Williams as its member.
+ - Assign the Virtual Machine Contributor role to the Service Desk group.

  ### Skills Learned
 - Identity and Access Management (IAM) fundamentals